metehanytu/clang2/hafta4/problems/problem3.md

 ## **Problem Statement**
 Write a C program that:
-- Takes a string input from the user (e.g., "hello world recursion").
+- Takes a string input from the user (e.g., "hello world").
 - Uses `calloc()` to dynamically allocate memory for an array of strings.
 - Implements a **function** to split the string into words based on spaces.
 - Stores each word in a dynamically allocated memory space.